ADHD Couples Therapy in Wisconsin

 Begin Healing Together

-Couples therapy sessions are available virtually for residents of Wisconsin and Florida.
+ADHD couples therapy is available online for clients across Wisconsin.
 Whether you’re navigating long-standing tension or simply want to strengthen your connection, we’ll work together toward lasting change.

 What to Expect in Couples Therapy

 Our sessions focus on identifying your relationship’s unique communication cycle and learning practical ways to shift it. ➡️Read about my clinical approach and therapy methods.
-I draw on approaches like the Gottman Method, Emotionally Focused Therapy (EFT), and ADHD-specific tools to help partners:
+I draw on approaches such as the Gottman Method, Emotionally Focused Therapy (EFT), and tools to help partners struggling with ADHD:

 • Reduce defensiveness and reactivity